top of page

 Integrated GPUs

 Integrated GPUs (iGPUs) generally do not perform well with Lightrooms AI denoise, with typical denoise times being in excess of 5 minutes per RAW file.
 The main exception is the Apple M series "system on a chip", where performance varies between OK (approx. 1-3 minutes) to excellent (<30secs).
-The more recent (M2 and M3), and higher specified models (Pro, Max and Ultra) perform the best.
-The M4 series is arriving on MacBook Pros in late 2024.
+Performance has improved with each generation (M2, M3, and M4), with decent performance in higher specified models (Pro, Max and Ultra) which have the highest number of GPU cores.
+The M5 series is likely to arrive in MacBook Pros in late 2025.

-For Windows PCs and laptops, I have yet to see any evidence of iGPUs that can consistently denoise a typical RAW file in less than 1 minute (update - a reader has recorded sub 30 second denoise times with an AMD 790M).
-The newer iGPU (Radeon 890M) in the AMD Ryzen AI 9 HX 370 processors and Intel iGPU (Arc 140V) in the Core Ultra 200V "Lunar Lake" processors are significant improvements over previous generations of iGPUs.
+For Windows PCs and laptops, I have yet to see much evidence of iGPUs that can consistently denoise a typical RAW file in less than 1 minute (update - a reader has recorded sub 30 second denoise times with an AMD 790M).
+The newer Radeon 890M in the AMD Ryzen AI 9 HX 370 processors, Intel Arc 140V in the Core Ultra 200V "Lunar Lake" processors, and Intel Arc 140T in the Intel Arrow Lake H/HX processors are significant improvements over previous generations of iGPUs.
 As there are currently no benchmarks available.
-I would be extremely cautious relying on these iGPUs for AI denoise.
-Laptops with these Copilot+ processors are starting to become available with an additional dedicated GPU (such as Nvidia RTX 4060), which may be a good option if you want decent GPU power, Copilot+ PC AI neural processing units (NPUs), and decent graphic performance.
+I would be cautious relying on these iGPUs for AI denoise, with the Radeon 890M being the best bet for adequate performance.

-Lightroom Classic currently only runs on ARM based Qualcomm Snapdragon X processors via emulation, so I would give them a miss until an ARM native version of Lightroom Classic is available.
-Even then, the Snapdragon X's iGPU performance, whilst good for an iGPU, is likely to be mediocre for AI denoise.
+Lightroom Classic currently only runs on ARM based Qualcomm Snapdragon X Copilot+ processors via emulation, so I would give them a miss until an ARM native version of Lightroom Classic is available.
+Lightroom (non-classic) can run on ARM CPUs but lacks some of Lightroom Classic's useful features such as brush presets.
+The Snapdragon X's iGPU performance, whilst good for an iGPU, is likely to be mediocre for AI denoise.

 Discrete/dedicated GPUs

 Discrete/dedicated GPUs (dGPUs) from the last 5 years will provide performances varying from mediocre (a few minutes) to excellent (<15 seconds).
-I personally have a 4.5 year old laptop with a Nvidia GTX 1660 Ti which takes between 2 to 7 minutes to denoise a RAW file.
+I personally have a 5 year old laptop with a Nvidia GTX 1660 Ti which takes between 2 to 7 minutes to denoise a RAW file.
+It lacks any Nvidia Tensor cores that may be used for AI Denoise.
 There are many benchmarks for Nvidia GeForce cards.
-There is a huge improvement for RTX cards over older GTX cards, with performance generally improving with each RTX generation (20xx, 30xx, 40xx), and with each increment in power and price (xx60, xx70, xx80, xx90).
-There are no benchmarks for xx50 series, so I would be cautious if buying these for AI denoise as non Lightroom specific benchmark testing shows only 20-35% better gaming performance over the aforementioned GTX 1660 Ti.
-If buying new, I would advise a RTX 4060 or better.
-The RTX 50xx Blackwell series is coming in late 2024 and early 2025, and should improve performance further, with possibly more power efficiency on the lower end models.
+There is a huge improvement for RTX cards over the older GTX cards, with performance generally improving with each RTX generation (20xx, 30xx, 40xx), and with each increment in power and price (xx60, xx70, xx80, xx90).
+There are limited benchmarks for xx50 series, so I would be slightly cautious if buying these for AI denoise, though they are still likely to perform better than most iGPUs.
+If buying new, I would advise an RTX 4060 or better.
+The RTX 50xx Blackwell series is the process of being released, with possibly more power efficiency on the lower end models.
+These all appear top have an increase in Tensor cores over the RTX 40x predecessors, so I'm expecting a significant improvement in AI Denoise performance.

 AI denoise maxing out a GTX 1660 Ti GPU